MW 45x20 / N38 - neodymium magnet

 Physical properties of sintered neodymium magnets Nd2Fe14B

 Moreover, even though neodymium is a component of the strongest magnets, they are prone to corrosion in humid environments.
-Therefore, they are coated with a thin layer of nickel to increase their durability.
-It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires care during their handling.
-Therefore, any mechanical processing should be done before they are magnetized.
+Therefore, they are coated with a coating of nickel to protect them from corrosion.
+It's worth noting that NdFeB neodymium magnets are about 13% lighter than SmCo magnets and, despite their power, easily break, which requires special caution during their handling.
+For this reason, any mechanical processing should be done before they are magnetized.

-In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in humid conditions.
-Therefore, they are often coated with coatings, such as epoxy, to protect them from environmental factors and extend their lifespan.
-Temperatures exceeding 130°C can result in a deterioration of their magnetic strength, although there are specific types of neodymium magnets that can tolerate temperatures up to 230°C.
+In terms of properties in different environments, neodymium magnets are susceptible to corrosion, especially in conditions of high humidity.
+Therefore, they are often covered with coatings, such as silver, to protect them from external factors and prolong their durability.
+High temperatures exceeding 130°C can result in a reduction of their magnetic properties, although there are specific types of neodymium magnets that can withstand temperatures up to 230°C.

 Compilation of suggested goods